Microsoft Azure Well-Architected Framework

 Performance efficiency guidance

-The following topics offer guidance on how to design and improve the performance efficiency posture of your Azure workload:
+The following resources offer guidance on how to design and improve the performance efficiency posture of your Azure workload:

 - Best practices:

-For a high-level synopsis, reference Overview of the performance efficiency pillar.
+For a high-level overview, see Overview of the performance efficiency pillar.

 Learn more about: